ziyoung/better-wilcom-docs/wilcom-docs/Modifying/reshape/Break_apart_composite_objects.md

 ## To break apart a composite object...

-1Select the object you want to break apart – e.g. branched object, appliqué, monogram, lettering, etc.
+1. Select the object you want to break apart – e.g. branched object, appliqué, monogram, lettering, etc.

 ![reshape00069.png](assets/reshape00069.png)

-2Click the Break Apart icon or select Arrange > Break Apart.
+2. Click the Break Apart icon or select Arrange > Break Apart.
 The branched object is split into component objects.

 ![reshape00070.png](assets/reshape00070.png)